mediachain/mediachain/rfc/mediachain-rfc-2.md

 The blockchain is extended every time a client requests to commit a write transaction.
 The core network may initially be quiescent, with peers exchanging heartbeat messages.
-As soon as a transaction is requested by a client, the receiving peer verifies it before proceeding with the Block Commit Protocol.
+When a transaction is requested by a client, the receiving peer verifies it and then proceeds with the Block Commit Protocol.

 The transaction consists of a sequence of `JournalEntries`, which can be either an `CanonicalEntry` or a `ChainEntry`.